-Thematic session on stakeholder engagement,

-Ghent, 17 January 2020
+Thematic session on stakeholder engagement, Ghent, 17 January 2020

 The group consists of 37 member countries and 8 stakeholder organisations.
 The representatives of the countries are a mix of persons working in QA agencies and ministries.
-The first meeting took place in Georgia on 3-4 December 2018.
+The first meeting took place in Georgia on 3 - 4 December 2018 and was the kick-off of the peer group, with 17 countries and 6 organisations present.
 During this meeting the countries started to work on their country action plan and started to look for cooperation with other peer group members on the specific needs of their country.
 In February 2019 the peer group action plan, with input of all member countries was sent to the BICG and published on the website.
-During the second meeting in Cyprus on 27-28th May 2019, the countries elaborated on their country action plans and worked closely together on the 6 subtopics of the peer group.
+During the second meeting in Cyprus on 27 - 28 May 2019, the countries elaborated on their country action plans and worked closely together on the 6 subtopics of the peer group.
 54 persons from 26 countries and 7 organisations were present.
-On 29th May a Peer Learning Activity was organized on the topic 'European Approach to the QA of joint programmes'.
-A third meeting will be organized in Belgium, Ghent on 16-17th January 2020.
-A thematic session on the involvement of stakeholders will be part of the third meeting.
+On 29 May 2019 a Peer Learning Activity was organized on the topic 'European Approach to the QA of joint programmes.
+A third meeting was held in Belgium, Ghent on 16 - 17 January 2020, with as main focus to share outcomes of the work so far of the peer group.
+An extensive thematic session on the involvement of stakeholders was part of the third meeting (51 participants of 26 countries, 7 international organizations and 2 external experts).
+The peer group also discussed the further needs for future cooperation in the peer support structure.